acutesoftware/AIKIF/doc/dev_notes.rst

 - mapper to read CSV files
 provide sample CSV files

-- logging
-use logging module instead of standard file logging in cls_log

 - bias
 bias module mostly working, but values will need tweaking (when all areas are multiplied the result is too low - may need to change from